donschia/FetchXmlDetailsList/README.md

 ***

 ## TODOs:
-- Make this documentation better!
+- Make documentation better!

-- Make sure this can work without the dynamics-xrm-api dependency since there is an issue with it initially.
-Perhaps configure this to be toggled via input parameter.

 - Paging!
-No paging support currently.
+Paging is not implemented yet.
 Page size is locked at 5000 for now.

 - Add an example FetchXml using out of the box entities instead of the current one with custom entities.
 Try to include a number of entities and solve a real problem.
 Could also include the Contract entity to show how you can support the deprecated/removed contract entity links to the old non-UCI interface.

 - Perhaps allow styling via input parameter.  i.e. alternate row color endable/disable, etc.

--
+- When not using the Dynamics-Web-Api 3rd party libary, don't include (require) it.
+This will make the final bundle.js smaller.

+- Export is very rudimentary.
+It would be much better if the header was the actual column name instead of column fieldName.